 - 2 garlic cloves, crushed

 - 1 loaf unsliced focaccia bread, diced into cubes

-Place ingredients into a cast iron frying pan and bring to a simmer.
-Continue to simmer over a low heat for 15 minutes, stirring carefully and regularly as cheese has a tendency to sink and spread along bottom of pan if sauce is a little thin.
+Place ingredients into a fondue pot or cast iron frying pan and bring to a simmer.
+Continue to simmer over a low heat for 15 minutes, stirring carefully and regularly as it has a tendency to sink and spread along bottom of pan if sauce is a little thin.
 Remove from heat and place pan on a central surface that won’t scorch and pass around skewers and the bowl of cubed bread.